Skip to contents

 install.packages("ggforge", repos = "https://zaoqu-liu.r-universe.dev")

-# Or install from GitHub
+# or from GitHub

 remotes::install_github("Zaoqu-Liu/ggforge")